 Since mobile-friendliness has taken the web by storm as we approach 2017, web designers aren’t the only ones fretting over incorporating mobile-friendliness into their designs.
 Logo designers also have their hands full with making their vectors adapt to any and every user’s screen size, so that the rendered logo isn’t stripped of its essence or inherent meaning due to rendering on myriad screen sizes.
 The art of crafting a memorable logo now incorporates other dimensions unheard of before.

-The Prominence And Digital Implications Of Adapting Logos For Myriad Web Devices
+The Digital Implications Of Adapting Logos For Myriad Web Devices

 Logos are construed as communication “touch points” in the business world, linking stakeholders to the companies.
 As a promotional tool, the logo is one aspect of intentional formal communication (Ashworth & Kavaratzis, 2009).
 Stock (2009) identifies logos as a direct application of branding tools, while Hildreth (2010) considers them to be identifiers.
 A company’s logo, as the vital identity component of functional brand, should be effortlessly applied to various promotional platforms and easily recognized across any user device, either in the digital or physical environment (Kotler, 2003).
 Not only does it boost the visibility of brands, it also allows stakeholders and consumers to come across and better perceive intended stimuli, such as the logo colors, styles, typography, and shapes, when interacting with brands (Kelly, 2016).
 This translates into the fact that the visual elements of a logo should be correctly created and rendered to ensure popular and lasting brand associations with customers (Philips et al., 2014).